netdata/netdata/docs/getting-started.md

 By default, Netdata stores 1 hour of historical metrics and uses about 25MB of RAM.

-If that's not enough for you, Netdata is quite adaptable when it comes to long-term storage based on your system and your needs.
+If that's not enough for you, Netdata is quite adaptable to long-term storage of your system's metrics.

-There are two ways to increase the depth of historical metrics quickly: increase the `history` value for the round-robin that's enabled by default with every new Netdata installation, or switch to the database engine.
+There are two quick ways to increase the depth of historical metrics: increase the `history` value for the round-robin that's enabled by default, or switch to the database engine.

 We have a tutorial that walks you through both options: [**Changing how long Netdata stores metrics**](tutorial/longer-metrics-storage.md).